ritaturk/xenko-docs/manual/getting-started/create-project.md

     _Select Platforms window_

- 4. Select a platform from the **Platforms** section.
+ 4. Select one or multiple platforms from the **Platforms** section.

+ 5. Click **OK**.
     If your system does not have a particular platform installed, a warning message is displayed.

- 5. Click **OK**.

 A new game is created and opened in the **Game Studio**.
-Your project is now ready.
-For more information on how to continue to add content to your project in game studio, see [Game Studio](xenko-studio.md).
+Your project is now ready to be used.
+For more information on how to continue to add content to your project in game studio, see [Game Studio](game-studio.md).